rickeyglover/Easy-Store/README.md

 #### Conclusion
 The changes in the first version diverge from the second version in SQL query logic and parameter handling, potentially impacting the accuracy and expected behavior of product retrieval functionality.

-Feel free to tailor or expand upon this README-style documentation to suit your specific needs or context!

 ## Phase 3:
 [Add relevant information for Phase 3 here.]